ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ## Templating Policies

-In this section you will use RHACM's templating mechanism for governance policies.
+In this section, you will use RHACM's templating mechanism to create governance policies.
 In this scenario, you will create an RHACM application.
-The application deploys a mariadb database and a Prometheus exporter ([mysqld-exporter](https://github.com/prometheus/mysqld_exporter)) that connects to the database and exports metrics.
+The application deploys a MariaDB database and a Prometheus exporter ([mysqld-exporter](https://github.com/prometheus/mysqld_exporter)) that connects to the database and exports metrics.

-The mysqld-exporter requires mariadb's connection information in order to connect to the database and export the metrics.
-Since secrets like _database passwords_ can be automatically generated in production environments, it might be required to use a dynamic template that passes such information to the exporter's configuration.
+The mysqld-exporter requires Mariadb's connection information to connect to the database and export the metrics.
+Since secrets like _database passwords_ can be automatically generated in production environments, a dynamic template might be required to pass such information to the exporter's configuration.

 In this scenario, you will pass two templated variables to the mysqld-exporter deployment using a dedicated ConfigMap resource.
-The variables are merged into a single *connection string* that the exporter uses to connect to the mariadb database.
+The variables merge into a single *connection string* the exporter uses to connect to the MariaDB database.

-- _mariadb Service endpoint_ - The ConfigMap will populate the mariadb Service resource ClusterIP dynamically.
-The service endpoint might be different between managed clusters, using a template in this scenario can help the stability of the system.
-The `lookup` function is used to identify the service's ClusterIP - `{{ (lookup "v1" "Service" "mariadb-metrics" "mariadb").spec.clusterIP }}`.
+MariaDB Service endpoint - The ConfigMap will populate the mariadb Service resource ClusterIP dynamically.
+The service endpoint might be different between managed clusters.
+Using a template in this scenario can help the stability of the system.
+The `lookup` function identifies the service's ClusterIP - `{{ (lookup "v1" "Service" "mariadb-metrics" "mariadb").spec.clusterIP }}`.
 - _mariadb Root password_ - The ConfigMap will provide the connection password dynamically.
-The password can be different for database instances in multi cluster environments.
+The password can be different for database instances in multi-cluster environments.
 Using a template in this scenario can solve inconsistencies between clusters.
-The `fromSecret` function is used to pull the password from mariadb's secret - `{{ fromSecret "mariadb-metrics" "mariadb" "MYSQL_ROOT_PASSWORD"}}`
+The `fromSecret` function pulls the password from the `mariadb` secret - `{{ fromSecret "mariadb-metrics" "mariadb" "MYSQL_ROOT_PASSWORD"}}`

 To further understand the structure of the application, go over the [application resources](exercise/exercise-application).
-All of the application resources are present in this directory besides the ConfigMap resource which is created using a templated policy.
+All the application resources are in this directory except the ConfigMap resource, which was created using a templated policy.

-The next [templated policy](exercise/exercise-templates/metrics-configmap.yaml) is used to create the ConfigMap resource that the exporter uses as a connection string -
+The following [templated policy](exercise/exercise-templates/metrics-configmap.yaml) creates the ConfigMap resource that the exporter uses as a connection string:

 ```
 kind: ConfigMap